Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 ![VAT ID](../../Assets/Screenshots/POS/Management/GlobalSettings/VATID.png "[VAT ID]")

-1. Click the *VAT ID* entry in the list of settings in the left column.
-    The *VAT ID* view is displayed on the right side.

-2. Enter the VAT ID in the *VAT ID* field.
+1. Enter the VAT ID in the *VAT ID* field.

 3. Click the [Save] button in the upper right corner.
     A confirmation message is displayed.
 The VAT ID is saved for all stores.